lemire/rowreorderingjavalibrary/README.md

 # IS THIS FOR YOU?

+This code is meant to help you implementing the algorithms from our papers (see references below).

 This library is strictly for researchers with a working knowledge of Java.
 It is not for production use!!!!